 Something went wrong on our side, please try again.

 How do the different types of masks work?

-Health care providers must be trained and pass a fit test to confirm a proper seal before using an N95 respirator in the workplace.
+Because N95 masks have been in short supply, the CDC has said they should be reserved for health care providers.
+Health care providers must be trained and pass a fit test before using an N95 mask.
 Like surgical masks, N95 masks are intended to be disposable.
-However, researchers are testing ways to disinfect N95 masks so they can be reused.
+However, researchers are testing ways to disinfect and reuse them.

-Some N95 masks, and even some cloth masks, have one-way valves that make them easier to breathe through.
-But because the valve releases unfiltered air when the wearer breathes out, this type of mask doesn't prevent the wearer from spreading the virus.
-For this reason, some places have banned them.
+Some N95 masks, and even some cloth masks, have valves that make them easier to breathe through.
+Unfortunately, these masks don't filter the air the wearer breathes out.
+For this reason, they've been banned in some places.